step-security/secure-repo/README.md

   <img src="https://github.com/step-security/supply-chain-goat/blob/main/images/secure-workflows/SecureWorkflowsIntegration.png" alt="Secure workflow Scorecard integration screenshot" width="60%">
 </p>

+### Self Hosted

+To create an instance of Secure Workflows, deploy *cloudformation/ecr.yml* and *cloudformation/resources.yml* CloudFormation templates in your AWS account.
+You can take a look at *.github/workflows/release.yml* for reference.
 ## Impact

 - SecureWorkflows has been used to [secure 30 of the top 100 critical open source projects](https://github.com/step-security/secure-workflows/issues/462)